bowst/howst/README.md

 * The NGINX config file can be edited in files/default/nginx

 ###TODO
-1. Add ability to spin up existing sites using git clone, drush sql-sync, and file proxy module.
+1. Add ability to spin up existing sites using `git clone`, `drush sql-sync`, and file proxy module.